kirstymcnaught/OptiKeyWiki/Videos.md

 * [MIT project using OptiKey](https://vimeo.com/148316508)

-* [Controlling OptiKey using the EyeTech TM5 mini eye tracker](https://www.youtube.com/watch?v=1M7FVBuMcec) *- this tracker is not natively supported, but can be used via mouse control.*
+* [OptiKey demo using the EyeTech TM5 mini eye tracker](https://www.youtube.com/watch?v=1M7FVBuMcec) *- this tracker is not natively supported, but can be used via mouse control.*

 * [Full tour video](http://youtu.be/zMod7oExCbY) *- N.B.
 This is a tour of an old version of OptiKey*